 Investments in Joint Ventures.
-For the years ended December 31, 2021, 2020 and 2019,we recognized \$9.2 million, \$6.9 million and \$4.9 million, respectively, in investment income from our investments in Joint Ventures.
-As of December 31, 2021 and December 31, 2020, the fair value of our investments in Joint Ventures was approximately \$60.5 million and \$49.3 million, respectively.
+For the years ended December 31, 2022, 2021 and 2020,we recognized \$8.6 million, \$9.2 million and \$6.9 million, respectively, in investment income from our investments in Joint Ventures.
+As of December 31, 2022 and December 31, 2021, the fair value of our investments in Joint Ventures was approximately \$59.0 million and \$60.5 million, respectively.
 The final determination of the tax attributes of distributions from Joint Ventures is made on an annual (full calendar year) basis at the end of the year based upon taxable income and distributions for the full year.
 Therefore, any estimate of tax attributes of distributions made on an interim basis may not be representative of the actual tax attributes of distributions for the full year.

 Capital Structuring Service Fees.
 We may earn ancillary structuring and other fees related to the origination, investment, disposition or liquidation of debt and investment securities.
-For the years ended December 31, 2021, 2020 and 2019, approximately \$2.4 million, \$0.9 million and \$0.1 million of investment income was attributable to Capital Structuring Fees.
-The increase in Capital Structuring Fees over prior year was primarily due to increased amendment and portfolio activity.
+For the years ended December 31, 2022, 2021 and 2020, approximately \$1.2 million, \$2.4 million and \$0.9 million of investment income was attributable to Capital Structuring Fees.
+The decrease in Capital Structuring Fees over prior year was primarily due to decreased amendment and portfolio activity.